Your Guide to Driving While Prohibited by Criminal Driving Lawyers in Kelowna

 The provision for operation while prohibited in the Canadian Criminal Code is:

 There is a range of penalties for driving while prohibited.
 Jail is not uncommon for this offence.
-In fact, the starting sentencing position in Alberta is 30 days’ jail.
 However, you can be given anything from a discharge (a finding of guilt with no criminal record), to a fine and/or probation, to a period of incarceration.

 It is important to bear in mind the definition of “operate” in the Criminal Code, in order to determine the physical elements of operation while prohibited: